Retired Janitors of Idaho: Critical reception

+"Retired Janitors of Idaho" received largely positive reviews, with critics praising the episode's tension, humor, and performances (particularly that of Snook), though some felt it a retread of the series' established themes.
 Scott Tobias of Vulture gave the episode 4 out of 5 stars, calling it "nerve-jangling" in its depiction of the Roys jockeying for control of the company.
 Tobias praised the "wonderful" subplot involving Greg, and noted how the episode highlighted the Roy siblings' incompetence compared to that of Waystar's senior management.
 Alan Sepinwall of Rolling Stone called the episode a "wild, incredibly funny hour of Succession doing nearly all of what it does best."
 Sepinwall praised how Logan's illness lent the episode an "especially chaotic" quality, as well as commending the way the episode resolved the seasons-long Sandy-Stewy plotline, writing: "It's the mark of a confident show that such a major story arc could be resolved only midway through a season."
 Ben Travers of IndieWire gave the episode an A, calling it "a classic Succession episode — part ticking-clock thriller, part tragedy of the common man, part black-comic laugh riot."
 Travers highlighted the decision to confine all the characters to a single space, praising both the writers for the episode's humor and director Kevin Bray for capturing "an incredible array of outstanding reactions" from the ensemble.

 Roxana Hadadi of The A.V.
 Club gave the episode a B+, praising the humor and Arian Moayed's performance as Stewy, but noting "a sort of recurring quality" to the episode's depiction of character dynamics that the series had already explored prior.
 She wrote: "'Retired Janitors of Idaho' crystallizes two things we already know: Logan is infirm, and the Roy children cannot run this company together."
 Similarly, Spencer Kornhaber of The Atlantic wrote that the series "feels a bit stuck in a holding pattern in this season," stating that the episode embodied the challenge of "reckon[ing] with the possibilities of a post-Logan world" for both the characters and the series.
 However, Kornhaber praised how the episode depicted the "gravitational heft that America gives particular men, and the chaos that ensues when mortality wobbles them," noting how the outcome of the shareholder meeting was ultimately determined by the "machinations of powerful guys whose ruthlessness seems inversely proportional to their health."